The Spanish government is focusing on the anti-war plan and cooling down the budget.

 Sánchez asks the PP to clarify its position on the war

-The tensest exchange of the question time session, however, was, as usual, between Sánchez and Feijóo.
-Faced with accusations of being a "loser" from the Popular Party leader due to the PSOE's poor showing in the regional elections, the Spanish president touted the "consistency" of his foreign policy in defense of international law and criticized the PP for not clarifying its position on the war in Iran: "You can't support those who start the fire and then complain about the effects.
-Correct yourself," Sánchez said, reproaching the PP for not standing up to Trump.
+The tensest exchange of the question time session, however, was—as usual—between Sánchez and Feijóo.
+Faced with accusations of being a "loser" from the Popular Party leader due to the PSOE's poor showing in the regional elections, the Spanish president touted the "consistency" of his foreign policy and criticized the PP for not clarifying its position on the war in Iran: "You can't support those who start the fire and then complain about the effects.
+Correct yourself," said Sánchez, who reproached the PP for not standing up to Trump.
 "You say yes to war and no to aid," the Spanish president concluded.
-Feijóo said that if the Spanish government wants the support of the Popular Party, it shouldn't mix the measures to address the war in Iran with other issues: "Don't even think about including these measures in an omnibus decree," he warned.
+Feijóo said that if the Spanish government wants the support of the Popular Party, it shouldn't mix measures to address the war in Iran with other issues: "Don't even think about including these measures in an omnibus decree," he warned.
 And he urged him to "do the right thing" and "copy the measures" that the PP presented days ago, such as lowering income tax, the VAT on energy, taxes on all fuels, and professional diesel.
 "The majority of Spaniards don't want war; what we do want is for you to leave us in peace," he concluded.